kristian-banchs/stack_atoffice/README.md

 1) the first handles auto selecting the files when in edit mode that were previously indexed

-2) deals with cleaning the file and ansestors in the pedning paths so that we can allow for the natural polled state of the files to come through
+2) deals with cleaning the file and ancestors in the pending paths so that we can allow for the natural polled state of the files to come through